This summer, rediscover the National Capital Region through the NCC’s parks, trails, pathways and parkways.

 Nothing says summer like a picnic!
 Most of the NCC’s urban parks in Ottawa–Gatineau boast great areas to grab a bite.
 There are also sheltered and unsheltered picnic areas in the Greenbelt and Gatineau Park.
 Choose a table, or spread out a blanket on the rolling lawn.

-Or, head to a seasonal outdoor canteen or patio — like an NCC Bistro the Tavern on the Falls or Taverns at the Gallery.
+Or, head to a seasonal outdoor canteen or patio — like a scenic NCC Bistro, Tavern on the Falls, Tavern on the Hill or Tavern at the Gallery.
 They all offer locally sourced food and stunning views.

 Interactive map: Suggested picnic areas